mpv-player/mpv/DOCS/interface-changes.rst

       now.
     - change the --hwdec option from a choice to a plain string (affects introspection of the option/property), also affects some properties
+    - rename --hwdec=rpi to --hwdec=mmal, sane for the -copy variant (no backwards compatibility)
  --- mpv 0.27.0 ---
     - drop previously deprecated --field-dominance option
     - drop previously deprecated "osd" command